The Pressureless Euler--Navier--Stokes System: Main results and sketch of the proof

 These estimates are obtained by looking at each equation of the \eqref{Euler-Navier-Stokes2} system in the corresponding Besov space.
 However, a crucial piece of information is missing at low frequencies.
 To explain this, let us look at the corresponding linearized system:

 So, using the Fourier transform, we have:

 The eigenvalues of the matrix are $1$ and $|\xi|^2$.
-In the low-frequency regime, for the equation on $u$, we only capture the eigenvalue $|\xi|^2$, and to recover the missing information, we use what is called the "damped mode", namely $w - u$.
-By obtaining an estimate on $w - u$ in the Besov space of regularity $\frac{d}{2} - 1$ and by properly combining the previous information, we can deduce the estimate \eqref{estimée théorème système 1}, which allows us to conclude the proof of Theorem~\ref{théorème existence et unicité}.
+In the low-frequency regime, for the equation on $u$, we only capture the eigenvalue $|\xi|^2$, and to recover the missing information, we use what is called the "damped mode", namely $w-u$.
+From a physical perspective, the quantity $w-u$ represents the relative velocity between the dispersed phase and the carrier fluid.
+The friction term therefore acts as a relaxation mechanism, tending to align the two velocities as time evolves.
+Consequently, one expects $w-u$ to decay faster than each velocity field separately, a phenomenon that is reflected in the decay estimates established in Theorem~\ref{estimées de décroissance}.

+By obtaining an estimate on $w-u$ in the Besov space of regularity $\frac{d}{2} - 1$ and by properly combining the previous information, we can deduce the estimate \eqref{estimée théorème système 1}, which allows us to conclude the proof of Theorem~\ref{théorème existence et unicité}.

 The second step is devoted to obtaining the decay estimates \eqref{taux de décroissance L2}.
 To this end, we use a classical approach that goes back to the work of J.~Nash~\cite{Nash} on parabolic equations, and which has been recently used, for example, by R.~Danchin in~\cite{Danchin}.